mohatt/gatsby-adapter-firebase/README.md

 ## DSG functions

-The adapter supports **Deferred Static Generation (DSG)** by automatically creating a cached variant of Gatsby SSR Function if needed.
-It behave similarly to Gatsby Cloud but rely on **Firebase Storage**.
+The adapter supports **Deferred Static Generation (DSG)** by automatically creating a cached build of Gatsby SSR Engine Function.
+It behaves similarly to Gatsby Cloud but relies on **Firebase Storage**.

 > To enable DSG caching, your Firebase project must have **Cloud Storage** enabled.
-> If Storage is disabled or no default bucket exists, DSG function will gracefully fall back to **standard SSR** behavior with no caching.

 ### Key characteristics

 - They accept only `GET` and `HEAD` requests.
-- They use the default Firebase Storage bucket (unless overridden with `storageBucket`) to store caches under `.gatsby-adapter-firebase/<functionId>`.
+- They use the default Firebase Storage bucket (unless overridden with `storageBucket` option) to store caches under `.gatsby-adapter-firebase/<functionId>`.
-- If Storage is unreachable for any reason, the request falls back to the uncached handler and returns `X-Gatsby-Firebase-Cache: PASS`.
 - They use the request’s URL path to determine whether to create a new cache object or reuse an existing one.
 - On a miss, the underlying Gatsby handler runs.
-The proxy records outgoing chunks for `GET` requests only.
+The proxy records outgoing response chunks for `GET` requests only.
 - When the response finishes with status `2xx`, `301`, `302`, `307`, `308`, or `404`, the payload and headers are written to Storage.
 - Cached requests return `X-Gatsby-Firebase-Cache: HIT`.
 All other statuses skip caching and return `MISS`.
+- If Storage is unreachable for any reason, the request falls back to **standard SSR** behavior with no caching and returns `X-Gatsby-Firebase-Cache: PASS`.

 The handler always sets `cache-control` unless the function already provided one: